rburris15/rburris15.github.io/content/projects/_index.md

   - block: collection
     content:
       title: Selected Projects
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: I enjoy creating Open Source tools and POC's for the community to use.
+Here's a selection of projects I've worked on recently.
       filters:
         folders:
           - projects